mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 ANTIMATTER BATTERY
-A matter/antimatter reactor built into a small cylindrical package, 15 centimetres thick and 30 centimetres long.
+A matter/antimatter reactor built into a small cylindrical package, 15 centimeters thick and 30 centimeters long.
 The battery operates automatically with no need for external maintenance and includes sufficient fuel to operate for over a decade while producing enough power